Wall-Of-Shame/backend/README.md

 1. Run `yarn install` to install the dependencies.
 1. Create a `.env` file containing the private application ids and database connection setting. using `.env.example` for a template.
 1. Run `yarn prisma generate` to get the type definitions for the Prisma ORM.
+1. Run `yarn prisma migrate dev` to load the tables.
 1. Run `yarn start` to start up the server.

 ## Common Commands